-- (1) The property and income of the Association must be applied solely towards the promotion of the objects or purposes of the Association and no part of that property or income may be paid or otherwise distributed, directly or indirectly, to any member, except in good faith in the promotion of those objects or purposes. - (2) A payment may be made to a member out of the funds of the Association only if it is authorised under subrule (3). - (3) A payment to a member out of the funds of the Association is authorised if it is - (a) the payment in good faith to the member as reasonable remuneration for any services provided to the Association, or for goods supplied to the Association, in the ordinary course of business; or - (b) the payment of interest, on money borrowed by the Association from the member, at a rate not greater than the cash rate published from time to time by the Reserve Bank of Australia; or

-- (c) the payment of reasonable rent to the member for premises leased by the member to the Association; or - (d) the reimbursement of reasonable expenses properly incurred by the member on behalf of the Association.
+- (1) The property and income of the Association must be applied solely towards the promotion of the objects or purposes of the Association and no part of that property or income may be paid or otherwise distributed, directly or indirectly, to any member, except in good faith in the promotion of those objects or purposes. - (2) A payment may be made to a member out of the funds of the Association only if it is authorised under subrule (3). - (3) A payment to a member out of the funds of the Association is authorised if it is - (a) the payment in good faith to the member as reasonable remuneration for any services provided to the Association, orfor goods supplied to the Association, in the ordinary course of business; or - (b) the payment of interest, on money borrowed by the Association from the member, at a rate not greater than the cash rate published from time to time by the Reserve Bank of Australia; or - (c) the payment of reasonable rent to the member for premises leased by the member to the Association; or - (d) the reimbursement of reasonable expenses properly incurred by the member on behalf of the Association. - (4) The Board has the power to: - (a) acquire, hold, deal with and dispose of real or personal property; - (b) open and operate bank accounts; - (c) invest money in any security in which trust monies may lawfully be invested or in any other manner authorised by the Constitution; - (d) borrow money; - (e) give security to discharge liabilities incurred by the Association; - (f) appoint agents to transact business on behalf of the Association; - (g) enter into contract; and - (h) act as trustee and hold real and personal property in trust.